 During the first quarter of 2010, the world's largest iron ore producers moved away from the annual international benchmark pricing mechanism referenced in certain of our customer supply agreements, resulting in a shift in the industry toward shorter-term pricing arrangements linked to the spot market.
 Such changes are likely to yield increased volatility in iron ore pricing.
 In addition, these changes led to extended pricing negotiations with certain customers during 2010.
 As a result, we recorded certain shipments made throughout the year on a provisional basis until final settlements were reached.
 The pricing provisions were characterized as freestanding derivatives, which were marked to fair value as a revenue adjustment each reporting period based upon the estimated forward settlement until prices were actually settled.
 The fair value of the instrument was determined based on the forward price expectation of the final price settlement.
 Therefore, to the extent final prices were higher or lower than what was recorded on a provisional basis, an increase or decrease to revenues was recorded each reporting period until the date of final pricing.
 We renegotiated the terms of our supply agreements and reached short-term pricing arrangements with our Asia Pacific Iron Ore customers.
-In addition, we reached final pricing settlements with some of our North American Iron Ore customers through the fourth quarter of 2010 for the 2010 contract year.
-With respect to the North American Iron Ore customers for which final pricing for the 2010 contract year has not yet been settled as of December 31, 2010, we did not record shipments on a provisional basis due to pending arbitrations.
+In addition, we reached final pricing settlements with some of our North American Iron Ore customers for which final pricing for the 2010 contract year has not yet been settled as of December 31, 2010, we did not record shipments on a provisional basis due to pending arbitrations.
 As a result, there are no provisionally priced derivative assets recorded at December 31, 2010.
-Although pricing has been settled with some of our North American customers for 2010, we are still in the process of assessing the impact a change to the historical annual pricing mechanism will have on certain of our larger existing North American Iron Ore customer supply agreements that extend over multiple years, and negotiations are still ongoing with these customers.
+Although pricing has been settled with some of our North American Iron Ore customers for 2010, we are still in the process of assessing the impact a change to the historical annual pricing mechanism will have on certain of our larger existing North American Iron Ore customer supply agreements that extend over multiple years, and negotiations are still ongoing with